Siege of Malta (World War II): Allied offensive

 The Allies were able to launch offensive operations from Malta and some 60% of Axis shipping was sunk in the second half of 1941.
 The DAK and its partners were not receiving the 50000 ST of supplies a month they needed, and as a result they were unable to resist a strong counter-offensive by British forces in Operation Crusader.

 In July 62,276 tons of supplies were landed by the Axis, half of the figure in June.
 In September 1941, 830 Naval Air Squadron sank or damaged the ships Andrea Gritti (6,338 tons) and the Pietro Barbaro (6,330 tons).
 Ultra intercepts found that 3,500 tons of aerial bombs, 4,000 tons of ammunition, 5,000 tons of food, one entire tank workshop, 25 Bf 109 engines and 25 cases of glycol coolant for their engines were lost.
-Further success was had later in the month, although British losses from anti-aircraft fire from Italian ships were often heavy.
+Further success happened later in the month, although British losses from anti-aircraft fire from Italian ships were often heavy.
 One reason for accepting heavy losses was the difficulty in bombing accurately.
 Lloyd asked his bombers to attack at mast-height, increasing accuracy but making them easier targets for Italian anti-aircraft defences.
 Losses averaged 12% during this time.
 38 Squadron, 40 Squadron and 104 Squadron, equipped with Wellington bombers, hit Axis convoys in Tripoli.
 In concert with Royal Navy submarines, the RAF and FAA sank 108 Axis ships (300,000 grt) between June and September.
 In September, 33% of the 96,000 tons of supplies dispatched were lost to British submarine and air attack.

 Part of the reason for this favourable outcome in November 1941, was the arrival of Force K of the Royal Navy, which during the Battle of the Duisburg Convoy sank all the ships, which practically blockaded Libyan ports.
 Soon after, Force K was reinforced by the arrival in Malta of Force B with the light cruisers and and the K-class destroyers, Kimberley and Kingston, on 27 November.
 Joint operations with the RAF were so effective that during November 1941, Axis fuel losses amounted to 49,365 tons out of 79,208 tons.
 Among the contributors to the sinking of Axis shipping was 828 Naval Air Squadron, 830 Naval Air Squadron, the British 10th Naval Flotilla and 69 Squadron which shadowed convoys with their Maryland aircraft.
 Special flights of RAF Wellingtons fitted with air-to-surface vessel (ASV) radar, were important to Force K operations, and Ultra intelligence reached Malta on Axis convoy movements.
 The RAF Malta Command would then dispatch the ASV-Wellingtons to sweep the seas and direct the British naval forces to the convoy.